Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Background

 \subsection{The CRPS and weighted scoring rules for extremes}

 A different representation of CRPS, obtained by \citet{Baringhaus2004}, is

+where $X,X'$ are independent random variables with the same distribution $\p$ and finite first moment.
 This expression can be derived by noting that $|X-Y|=\int_\R 1\{X\leq u\leq Y\}+1\{Y\leq u\leq X\} du$ in Eq. \eqref{eq:neg:crps}, using Fubini's theorem to compute $E|X-Y|$ in terms of the distribution functions $F$ and $G$ of $X$ and $Y$ respectively, and finally setting $G(x)=1\{x\geq y\}$.
-This representation is useful in cases where a closed form expression for $F$ does not exists, which might be the case when using example forecasts in weather prediction, or when evaluating the predictive performance of complicated hierarchical models.
+This representation is useful in cases where a closed form expression for $F$ does not exist, which might be the case when using ensemble forecasts in weather prediction, or when evaluating the predictive performance of complicated hierarchical models.
 In these cases, the expected values can be approximated through Monte Carlo simulation from the predictive distribution. \citet{Zamo2018} compared different estimators of CRPS and made a recommendation on how to choose the most accurate one based on the ensemble type available.

 Similarly for the wCRPS, one can show that